TUhybridlab/vj-wien-geodatenviewer-exporter/README.md

 # wien-geodatenviewer-exporter
-A scriptset allowing download and conversion of data from https://www.wien.gv.at/ma41datenviewer/public/start.aspx
+A scriptset allowing download and conversion of data from https://www.wien.gv.at/ma41datenviewer/public/start.aspx, which can then be used in Unity3D as a Terrain Object.

 # Requirements